rajangaihre7/Sales-Analysis/README.md

 Data Set Contain sales data of goldstar shoes with having parameter 'Area' , 'Product' , 'Units' , 'Revenue' , ' Delivery Performance','Return' , 'Customer Satisfaction'

-Here For analysis I used Pivot table find some insigths which are  as follows:
+For analysis I used Pivot table find some insigths which are  as follows:

-1.Product trend by year with respect to different area for different 2.Sales of different shoes by Area.
+1.Product trend by year with respect to different area for different

+2.Sales of different shoes by Area.
 3.Total Revenue per year by Area.
 4.Cusitmer satisfaction on different Product